DNO8/Colmena/README.md

 ## 📖 About

-**VERITAS** is a decentralized crowdfunding platform that empowers **projects, startups, SMEs, and individuals** to receive transparent donations using the **Stellar blockchain**.
-Built for the [Stellar Ideathon 2026](https://dorahacks.io/hackathon/ideaton2026/detail), VERITAS combines Web2 accessibility with Web3 transparency.
+**Colmena** is a decentralized crowdfunding platform that empowers **projects, startups, SMEs, and individuals** to receive transparent donations using the **Stellar blockchain**.
+Built for the [Stellar Ideathon 2026](https://dorahacks.io/hackathon/ideaton2026/detail), Colmena combines Web2 accessibility with Web3 transparency.

 ### 🎯 Mission